RJPenic/rna-ss/tutorials/rasp-00-rna.md

 ## Primary Structure (RNA Sequence)
 The primary structure of RNA refers to its linear sequence of nucleotides.

-Example of a RNA sequence:
+Example of an RNA sequence:
 ```
 ACUUGCCACCGCUUCCUAAC
 ```